A Very Important

 and to inform any further action taken by the Agency.
 The paper

-described several modeling studies that have attempted to estimate
+described several modeling studies that attempted to estimate

 background ozone levels by assessing the remaining ozone in a